BLM offering Western Slope oil and gas leases for sale, totaling over $5.7M

 “The primary thrust of the case is the impacts of oil and gas leases on air quality,” Gillespie said in 2018.
 “The ozone issues that we are seeing at Dinosaur National Monument are severe, and that’s something the BLM has failed to consider despite our repeated comments.”

-The suit notes the Environmental Protection Agency has formally designated the Uintah Basin — part of which extends into Moffat County — as an ozone non-attainment area under the Clean Air Act due to high levels of ozone pollution.
+The suit notes the Environmental Protection Agency has formally designated the Uintah Basin — part of which extends into Moffat County — as an ozone nonattainment area under the Clean Air Act due to high levels of ozone pollution.

 According to Rangely air quality data found on BLM’s website, Rangely showed safe readings for ozone and particulate matter as of Friday, July 26.